inkstitch/inkstitch/_docs/001-002-customize.md

 ## Default page size

-If you decided to use Ink/Stitch more frequently for your embroidery work, you might get tired of setting up the whole scene over and over again.
-In this case you are ready to create a template for your basic embroidery setup.
-Once you organised everything as desired, simply save your file in your `~/.config/inkscape/templates` folder.
-You can now access it by `File > New from template`.

-## Grids
-## Setting origin with guides
+## Setting up origin with guides

-Setting up origins is especially useful for people that have full access to the entire sewing field that their machine is capable of regardless of what hoop they use.
+Setting up origins (0, 0) is especially useful for people that have full access to the entire sewing field that their machine is capable of regardless of what hoop they use.

 To setup origins Ink/Stitch uses guidelines:
   * Create two guidelines by draging them from the rulers onto the canvas (one horizontal, one vertical).